A flexible implementation of strong segregation theory for two dimensional ABC star terpolymer morphologies: Results

 The third type of multi-core structure that we find is the $[10.8.4;10.6.4]$, also known as the $\Sigma$-phase and $(3.3.4.3.4)$.
-The six rectuangular-shaped regions of this phase (indicated with yellow shades) are found between the (purple) $[8.8.4]$ and (teal) $[12.6.4]$ regions.
+The six rectangular-shaped regions of this phase (indicated with yellow shades) are found between the (purple) $[8.8.4]$ and (teal) $[12.6.4]$ regions.
 The $[8.8.4]$ phase comprises square tiles (made from joining the centers of the blue, red or yellow domains), and the $[12.6.4]$ phase comprises triangular tiles (made from joining the centers of the largest of the three colors).
 Since the $\Sigma$-phase is a combination of square tiles and triangular tiles, it is natural to find this phase between the regions of $[8.8.4]$ and $[12.6.4]$.
 In the phase diagram given in \cref{fig:symmetric_phase_diagram}(a), all the rectangular regions corresponding to different topological sub-classes of the $\Sigma$-phase occupy equal areas.
-In these calculations using symmetric interactions, we find the $\Sigma$-phase at roughly the same position in the phase diagram (using our SSP method) as reported by Ueda et al.~\citep{Ueda2007} (using Monte Carlo methods) and by Li et al.~\citep{LiW2010} and Cody et al.~\cite{Cody2024StableInteractions} (using SCFT).
+In these calculations using symmetric interactions, we find the $\Sigma$-phase at roughly the same position in the phase diagram (using our SSP method) as reported by Ueda et al.~\citep{Ueda2007} (using Monte Carlo methods) and by Li et al.~\citep{LiW2010}, Xu et al.~\cite{Xu2013ACopolymers} and Cody et al.~\cite{Cody2024StableInteractions} (using SCFT).
 While the rough locations of the regions of $\Sigma$-phase are similar, our regions are somewhat larger than those reported in the literature.

-In the Supporting Information, we show phase diagrams for $c=1000$ and $c=10,000$.
-These are qualitatively similar to the $c=100$ phase diagrams presented here, with one exception.
-The effect of increasing~$c$ is to reduce the extent of the L+C phases, revealing the previously hidden $[10.6.4;10.4.6;10.6.6]$ structure.
-With $c=1000$, a single row of composition parameter values has $[10.6.4;10.4.6;10.6.6]$ visible in the phase diagram, and with $c=10,000$, two rows are visible.
-There are also small changes in the positions of the boundaries between other phases, but without qualitative change to the overall phase diagram.
+In the Supporting Information, we show phase diagrams for $N=300$ and $N=10,000$.
+These are qualitatively similar to the $N=1000$ phase diagrams presented here.
+The most important effect of changing~$N$ is to change the extent of the L+C phases.
+With smaller $N=300$, the regions occupied by the L+C phases are larger, and as a consequence, the regions occupied by $[12.6.4]$ are reduced.
+With larger $N=10,000$, the regions occupied by the L+C phases are smaller, revealing the previously hidden $[10.6.4;10.4.6;10.6.6]$ structures.
+There are also small changes in the positions of the boundaries between other phases, but without a qualitative change to the overall phase diagram.